-In summary, mutually exclusive hypotheses are a powerful tool in focusing analytical questions and narrowing down hypotheses in complex investigations once some of the analytical results have already come in.
+In summary, mutually exclusive hypotheses are powerful tools for focusing analytical questions and narrowing down hypotheses in complex investigations once some of the analytical results have already come in.
 Bayesian statistical analysis is useful in evaluating and weighing the hypotheses that remain after testing has been completed.
-These tools are accessible to the forensic scientist and the forensic engineer, even those who do not have formal training in statistics, and are useful in a broad range of investigations.
+These tools, including the computer tools used in Bayesian networks, are accessible to the forensic scientist and the forensic engineer, even those who do not have formal training in statistics, and are useful in a broad range of investigations.

-Environmental Forensics, Forensic Science, Bayesian Inference
+Environmental Forensics, Bayesian Inference, Forensic Science